isomerpages/sciencecentre-emag/_stories/DIY/Kitchen Science: Bubble Tea.md

 third_nav_title: DIY
 ---
 <h4>Sip on the sweet science of bubble tea by learning how to make your very own chewy pearls!</h4>
+<p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Void_Deck_blog_Bubble_Tea__Infopic_.jpg">
 </div>
+<p></p>
 <p>Someone once asked me, "Why bubble tea?
 What’s so great about it?"
 Are
 you kidding me?
-Can’t say the same for everyone, but at least for me, bubble tea solves everything (not literally everything, but you get me).
+I can’t say the same for everyone, but at least for me, bubble tea solves everything (not literally everything, but you get me).
 It’s both a drink and a snack at the same time, which means if you’re hungry and thirsty, bubble tea will solve the problem.</p>
 <p>If you’re happy, bubble tea is there to celebrate the joy with you.
 If
 you’re sad, bubble tea will wash those tears away.
 If you’re stressed,